Google AI Mode

 Google AI Mode is a conversational search interface built into Google Search.
 Rather than returning a ranked list of results or inserting an AI Overview above them, AI Mode replaces the standard SERP with a Gemini-powered chat interface, allowing users to ask complex questions and follow up in conversation.

-What AI Mode is
+What is AI Mode?

 AI Mode appears as a tab in Google Search, alongside the standard All, Images, and Videos tabs.
 When selected, it presents a conversational interface where Google’s Gemini model responds to queries with synthesised answers, source citations, and suggested follow-up questions.

-How AI Mode differs from AI Overviews
+How does AI Mode differ from AI Overviews?

 AI Overviews and AI Mode use the same Gemini infrastructure but serve different use cases and appear in different contexts.